 - 3 1/2 tsp granulated sugar

-- In a blender combine milk, flour, eggs, butter, vanilla bean paste and salt and pulse mixture until well blended, about 10 seconds.
+- TO PREPARE CREPE BATTER: In a blender combine milk, flour, eggs, butter, vanilla bean paste and salt and pulse mixture until well blended, about 10 seconds.
 Transfer mixture to an airtight container and refrigerate 1 hour.